Ro-Galvan/nifty-notetaker/README.md

 # nifty-notetaker

 # Description
   The client side was already setup and I had to make the server talk to the client by doing a GET and POST request for the application.
 This is a note application that allows business owners to take notes throughout the day.
+A user is able to make and save notes and see them on the left hand side of the screen and continue to add additional notes.

+  Currently the notes are not able to be deleted but this is something I will work on in the future.

 [link to deployed Heroku app](https://morning-wildwood-40959.herokuapp.com/notes)